Shelling of Port Gregory

 The shelling of Port Gregory took place on 28 January 1943 during World War II.
 The attack was conducted by the Japanese submarine I-165, under the command of Lieutenant Commander Tatenosuke Tosu, as a part of attempts to divert Allied attention away from the evacuation of Japanese forces from Guadalcanal, in the Solomon Islands.
-None of the 10 shells fired at Port Gregory caused any damage, and the attack was not noticed by the Allied naval authorities until a radio signal sent by Tosu was intercepted and decoded a week later.
+None of the 10 shells fired at Port Gregory, Western Australia caused any damage.
+The attack was not noticed by the Allied naval authorities until a radio signal sent by Tosu was intercepted and decoded a week later.